Neo23x0/yarGen/README.md

 database files named "good-strings-office.db" and "good-opcodes-office.db" that will be initialized during startup with the built-in databases.

 Since version 0.18.0 yarGen supports extra conditions that make use of the `pe` module.
 This includes [imphash](https://www.fireeye.com/blog/threat-research/2014/01/tracking-malware-import-hashing.html) values and the PE file's exports.
 We provide pre-generated imphash and export databases.

+Since version 0.19.0 yarGen support a 'dropzone' mode in which it initializes all strings/opcodes/imphashes/exports only once and queries a given folder for new samples.
+If it finds new samples dropped to the folder, it creates rules for these samples, writes the YARA rules to the set output file (default: yargen_rules.yar) and removes the dropped samples.

 The rule generation process also tries to identify similarities between the files that get analyzed and then combines the strings to so called **super rules**.
 The super rule generation does not remove the simple rule for the files that have been combined in a single super rule.
 This means that there is some redundancy when super rules are created.
 You can supress a simple rule for a file that was already covered by super rule by using --nosimple.